Letov Š-6

 The Letov Š-6 was a bomber aircraft produced in Czechoslovakia during the 1920s.
 Derived from the Š-2, it was a biplane of conventional design.
 The wing cellule was an all-new design with a thicker profile, and while it had been intended to build them with a metal structure, wood was used instead due to shortages.
 Performance during testing was so promising that in 1924 an Š-6 was used to set a new altitude record with a 500 kg payload, and (on another occasion) a national endurance record of 10 h 32 min.

-The Š-6 enjoyed a long career in Czechoslovakian service, remaining in use until 1934.
-One example was given a civil registration (L-BORA) and evaluated as an airliner for the Prague-Gothenburg route, but nothing came of this.
+The Š-6 enjoyed a long career in Czechoslovak service, remaining in use until 1934.
+One example was given a civil registration (L-BORA) and evaluated as an airliner for the Prague–Gothenburg route, but nothing came of this.